 The types of animal husbandry largely depend on the species of animals being raised.
 The leading animal husbandry examples are poultry farming, dairy farming, fish farming, and beekeeping.

 Poultry Farming focuses on breeding and raising poultry birds such as chickens, turkeys, ducks, and geese.
 This branch of animal husbandry is primarily geared towards chicken and egg production.
+During 2022-23, the total egg production was 138.38 billion.
+Raising poultry requires nutrient-rich feed, which is rich in Vitamin A and Vitamin K. Besides, proper cleaning, sanitation, and disinfectant spraying are necessary to prevent diseases in poultry fowl.

 Dairy animals are female cattle and are primarily used for milk.
 Thus, they are also called milch animals.
 On the other hand, draught animals are domesticated for agricultural work like tilling and irrigating.
 The cattle are crossbred to produce the improved breeds of cattle that are high milk-yielding and disease-resistant.
 For instance, exotic or foreign cattle breeds such as Jersey and Brown Swiss are known for longer lactation periods.
 Thus, these cattle breeds are crossbred with local breeds like Red Sindhi and Sahiwal, which have excellent disease-resistant qualities.

-Fish can be obtained in two ways.
-These are capture fishing and culture fishing.
+Fish can be obtained in two ways: capture fishing and culture fishing.
 The former involves catching the fish directly from natural resources like the sea or river, whereas the latter involves rearing fish in controlled environments like ponds, tanks, or cages.
-The fisheries sector can further be divided into Marine and Inland Fisheries.
-Popular marine fish varieties include Mackerel, Sardines, Tuna, Pomphret, and Bombay duck.
-On the other hand, popular inland fish are Catla, Silver Carp, Rohu, Grass Carp, and Common Carp.
+In 2023-24, the total fish production was 184.02 lakh tons.

 The Department of Animal Husbandry and Dairying is one of the Departments under the Ministry of Fisheries, Animal Husbandry and Dairying.
-The Department of Animal Husbandry, Dairying & Fisheries (DADF) originally came into existence on 1st Feb 1991 by merging two divisions, Animal Husbandry and Dairy Development, of the Department of Agriculture and Cooperation into a discrete department.
 This department’s objective is to work towards empowering the livestock sector through skilled youth, farmers, and entrepreneurs’ livestock management.
 It is also responsible for issues relevant to the Delhi Milk Scheme (DMS) and the National Dairy Development Board (NDDB).
 It advises state governments/union territories on the generation of policies and programmes in the area of animal husbandry and dairy development.
+The Indian government has started several animal husbandry and dairying schemes, including:

 Animal husbandry provides additional income to the farmers in the form of its by-products like meat, manure, etc.